Starring – Liz Vassey, Chistina Cox, Janina Gavankar, Jim Beaver, Aasha Davis, Armin Shimerman, Wallace Lanham, Justin Jones, Tess Harper

 Remember The Thin Man film series?

 Ok, so unless you’re a film buff like me, you probably never even heard of The Thin Man film series or even its stars William Powell and the wonderfully funny and sexy as hell Myrna Loy.
-The series ran from 1934 to 1947, so more than likely your parents weren’t even born when the series ran on the big screen (only one of mine was), so it’s understandable if you aren’t proudly raising your hand that you are also a Thin Man fan.
+The series ran from 1934 to 1947, so more than likely your parents weren’t even born when the series ran on the big screen (only my dad was), so it’s understandable if you aren’t proudly raising your hand that you are also a Thin Man fan.
 In the film series, Powell and Loy played Nick and Nora, a witty and alcoholic married couple who solved crimes while bantering with each other as they downed martinis.
 The mysteries in these films weren’t as important as watching Powell and Loy drink and banter and banter and drink.
 I have never been much of a mystery movie fan, but I downed these films like the characters downed martinis because the witty dialogue and Powell and Loy’s chemistry were some of the best ever in a filmdom.

 Fast forward 57 years after the last Powell and Loy Thin Man film was released and Hollywood was on the verge of making history, but Hollywood being Hollywood, they chickened out in the end.
 Before chickening out they did green light a pilot with an updated twist to Nick and Nora.
 This time they wouldn’t be a straight married couple who always found themselves solving mysteries, but instead a lesbian couple who were detectives.

-Oh yes, it is true that back in 2004 for a few glorious moments Hollywood got some balls and decided to make a pilot called Nikki and Nora about a lesbian couple who were cops in New Orleans.
+Oh yes, it is true that back in 2004 for a few glorious moments, Hollywood got some balls and decided to make a pilot called Nikki and Nora about a lesbian couple who were cops in New Orleans.
 Same witty banter-type relationship as the original Nick and Nora, but not nearly as much drinking because if they did match the originals drinking then, well, they would eventually end up on Rehab with Dr. Drew because for those of you who actually watched The Thin Man series know that Nick and Nora had some serious issues with alcohol, but it being the 1930s and 1940s, those issues could be laughed off, but not so much in 2004.